Variation in Australian English: Vocabulary

 There are differences in the names of beer glasses from one area to another.
 In the 2000s, however, the range of glass sizes in actual use has been greatly reduced.
 In New South Wales, swimwear is known as swimmers or cossie and, in Queensland, it is togs.
 In border areas such as the Tweed Heads-Gold Coast area this can vary.
 In most other areas, the term bathers dominates.
 What is referred to by schoolchildren as a bag in most parts of Australia is known as a "port" by some Queenslanders.
 Further, the processed meat known as "devon" on the East Coast is known as "polony" on the West Coast, while in Central Australia (South Australia and the Northern Territory), the term "fritz" is used.
-Tasmania uses the term "belgium" for the same product.

 Tasmanian English features numerous deviations from mainland vocabulary, including "cordial" to refer to carbonated soft drink.
-Tasmanian vocabulary also retains words from historic English dialects that have otherwise gone extinct - such as Jerry (fog), nointer (a mischievous child), and yaffler (a loud mouthed, obnoxious person), derived from an archaic word for the Green woodpecker.
+Tasmanian vocabulary also retains words from historic English dialects that have otherwise gone extinct – such as Jerry (fog), nointer (a mischievous child), and yaffler (a loud mouthed, obnoxious person), derived from an archaic word for the Green woodpecker.
 The Norfolk dialect word "rummum" (strange, odd person) has become "rum'un" (a scallywag, eccentric character).

 Many regional variations are due to Australians' passion for sport and the differences in non-linguistic traditions from one state to another: the word football refers to the most popular code of football in different States or regions, or even ethnic groups within them.
 Victorians start a game of Australian rules football with a ball up, Western Australians with a bounce down; New South Wales people and Queenslanders start a game of rugby league football or rugby union football with a kick off, as do soccer players across Australia.